What Is Free Private Email?

 The free version of ProtonMail is limited to 500 MB of email storage space and 150 messages per day.
 Additionally, it doesn’t include all features that are available to paying customers, such as custom email filters, autoresponder, catch-all email, and multi-user support.

-Pros: Excellent security, doesn’t ask for any personal information during sign up, passed multiple independent security audits.
+- Doesn’t ask for any personal information during sign up

-Cons: The free account comes with major limitations.
+- The free account comes with major limitations

 Tutanota is a private email service with options for both private and business users, and the free plan provides more than enough features for most individuals.
 You’ll be limited to a Tutanota domain name, a single user, and 1 GB of email storage.